ContentMine/workshop-resources/software-tutorials/ami/README.md

 ## Input data

-The input for ami is always a [CProject](../cproject) containing documents in [scholarly HTML](../sHTML). ami then applies one of the available plugins, extracts the relevant content from the sHTML, and attaches the results to the paper.
+The input for ami is always a [CProject](../cproject) containing documents in [scholarly HTML](../sHTML). ami then applies one of the available plugins, extracts the relevant content from the sHTML, and stores the results in the respective paper folder. ami-plugins require `scholarly.html`-files as input.

-## How to use ami-plugins

-ami-plugins require `scholarly.html`-files as input.
 Please follow the instructions for [norma](../norma/norma-tutorial.md).
 Your project directory should look like this:

 ```bash
 tree ursus